FreddieHoy/Unbeatable-TicTacToe/readme.md

 ## What have I learned.

-- I have learned how to using more advance algorithms.
+- I have learned how to work using more advance algorithms.
-- I have improved my planning of a project.
+- I have improved my ability to plan a project.
-- I have improved my testing range and though behind what to test and why.
+- I have improved my ability to test.
+Including the range of tests and thought behind what to test and why.

 ## Moving Forward

 I would like to look into how to create this app using Object Oriented Programming.
-Perhaps using a class for a player and then creating a new 'player' ie playerOne and playerTwo.
+Perhaps using a class for a player and then creating a new 'player' ie. playerOne and playerTwo.

-I would also like to improve on my TDD.
+I would also like to improve on my TDD to cover a much more significant amount of the codebase.

 ---
 # Contact